ganesh-rgb/VLSI-Design-Projects-/README.md

 •	Memory BIST (Built-in Self-Test):  In the lower technology node, chip memory requires lower area a fast access time.
 MBIST is a device which is used to check RAMs.
 It is a comprehensive solution to memory testing errors and self-repair proficiencies.

-•	APTG(Automatic Test Pattern Generation): APTG is a method of creating test vector/sequential input patterns to check the design for faults generated within various elements of circuit.
+•	ATPG(Automatic Test Pattern Generation): ATPG is a method of creating test vector/sequential input patterns to check the design for faults generated within various elements of circuit.

 **6)Floor Planning(Blueprint of chip):**